Abuja: Conurbation

 Abuja has witnessed a huge influx of people into the city; the growth has led to the emergence of satellite towns, such as Karu Urban Area, Suleja, Gwagwalada, Lugbe, Kuje and smaller settlements towards which the planned city is sprawling.
 The urban agglomeration centred upon Abuja had a population estimated at 3,770,000 in 2022.
 The city has a large and growing immigrant community consisting mainly of nationals from the ECOWAS sub-region.
 The city has been undergoing a rapid pace of physical development over the last fifteen years.

 Economy and infrastructure

 Real estate

-Real estate is a major driver of the Abuja economy.
+Real estate is a major driver of the Abuja economy - with the rise of numerous real estate companies in Nigeria, such as Hall7 Projects, Cosgrove, Ecogroverealty amongst many others.
 This correlates with the considerable growth and investment the city has seen as it has developed.
 The sources of this investment have been both foreign and local.
 The real estate sector continues to have a positive impact on the city, as it is a major avenue for employment.